-The Board of Directors, on a regular basis, is informed on material matters involving the Company's and the Group's business.
-Members of the Executive Board attend the Board of Directors meetings and report on significant projects and events.
-Regular written reports are also provided.
+3.6 Information and control instruments vis-à-vis the Executive Board The Board of Directors, on a regular basis, is informed on material matters involving the Company's and the Group's business.
+The members of the Executive Board attend the Board of Directors meetings and report on significant projects and events.
+In addition, regular written reports are provided, including consolidated financial information, capital investment and strategy progress reports.

 The Chairman and the CEO ensure the proper information flow between the Executive Board and the Board of Directors.

-The Board of Directors receives regular reports from the Board's Committees, the Chairman, the CEO, as well as from the Executive Board.
+The Board of Directors receives regular and ad hoc reports from the Board's Committees, the Chairman, the CEO, as well as from the Executive Board.
 The minutes of Committee meetings are made available to the full Board.
 The Board pays a visit to a major market every year, where it meets members of senior management.